KC-7/ai-art-site/README.md

 - Deploy content manually, I used the GitHub deployment method on main branch.

-## Final Deployment (Post Completion of Project)
+## Final Deployment (Post Completion of Project) 🚀

-**On Gitpod:** ------ settings.py, change debug to false. etc etc remove DISABLE_COLLECTSTATIC from settings.py
+**On Gitpod:**
+- Within settings.py, ensure the 'DEBUG' value is set to 'False'.
+- Remove 'DISABLE_COLLECTSTATIC' from settings.py to ensure static files are collected correctly.

-**On Heroku:** ----- Manually Deploy etc.... remove DISABLE_COLLECTSTATIC from config vars
+**On Heroku:**

+- Remove 'DISABLE_COLLECTSTATIC' from the config vars.
+- Trigger a manual deployment in the Deployment Section for the project.

 ---